Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 The Hamlins watched them pull away and Allison drew a line under the whole surreal incident by covering her face with her hands and breathing out between them in a long and complicated way.

-"I have…*no* idea what that accomplished or why we even did it," she admitted at last.
+"I have...*no* idea what that accomplished or why we even did it," she admitted at last.

 "Closure?"
 Xiù suggested.
-"I think you probably needed to speak with him…"
+"I think you probably needed to speak with him..."

 "Yeah, great.
 Now I don’t need to *suspect* that my son hates me, I know it for a fact."